pbroschwitz/docs/README.md

 ### What is Granary&#x20;

-The Realtime Data Platform Granary is a software platform for insurers with a fragmented system and data landscape It enables the cost-efficient and agile development of data driven applications in a regulated environment.
+The Realtime Data Platform Granary is a software platform for insurers with a fragmented system and data landscape.
+It enables the cost-efficient and agile development of data driven applications in a regulated environment.
 Unlike data lakes and business intelligence tools, Granary makes your data not only analysable, but also usable for controlling your systems and processes - automated and in real-time.

 ### Your benefits&#x20;